Pakistan Journal of Pharmaceutical Sciences

 Policy for Conflict of Interest

-Pakistan Journal of Pharmaceutical Sciences definition and guidelines of conflict of interest are as follows: “Conflicts of interest” refers to situations where there may be hidden agendas that are not immediately obvious and could influence the opinions of the authors, editors, and reviewers.
+“Conflicts of interest” refer to situations where hidden agendas may exist that are not immediately apparent and could influence the opinions of authors, editors, and reviewers.
 These have been defined as such that a reasonable reader would feel deceived or misled if exposed later.
 They could be personal, financial, commercial, political, and academic.
 Research funding, ownership of shares or stocks, payment for travel or lectures, consultancies, company support for staff, and employment are all part of the “Financial” interests.

 1.Authors

-• If there are no conflicts, the following statement should be included “The authors declare no conflict of interest.”
+Publisher/Journal’s action: Before the acknowledgment section, the statement of conflict of interest should be mentioned in every article.
+If there are no conflicts, the following statement should be included: “The authors declare no conflict of interest.”

 2. Reviewers